TimCargan/IotAPI/documentation/API.md

 	    "fullname": "Tim Cargan",
 	    "nickname": "Tim"
 	  }
 	}

 /users/

 ##Post
-	Crates a new temp user (They will need to validate their email or they accout is removed from the db)
+	Crates a new temp user (They will need to validate their email or the account will stay as temp and be removed from the db).
+The user will have to

 ##Get
 	The logged in user will be returned (token owner).
 Else a 404 will be thrown